araobp/spielzeug/README.md

 The world of IoT is surrounded by a number of critics and a few of engineers who actually get their hands dirty.

+Those critics always talk about "big data", although IoT is just about "IP <-> UART/SPI/I2C/GPIO gateway" -- just about a tiny gateway connecting sensors/actuators to the Internet.
+Such a gateway costs as low as $5.

 Making "Internet of Toys" as my personal hobby is fun, because I do not need to worry about the noise from critics.

 ## My IoT definition